• Home

 1. Course load

-Each full-time faculty member will normally teach four courses each academic year Those with less than full-time appointments in the History of Art Department - e.g., those with joint appointments - will normally teach a course load based on their fractional appointment within the HA Department.
+Each full-time faculty member will normally teach four courses each academic year Those with less than full-time appointments in the Kress Foundation Department of Art History - e.g., those with joint appointments - will normally teach a course load based on their fractional appointment within the Kress Foundation Department of Art History.
 Distinguished professors also normally have a reduced course load.

 2. Thesis and dissertation direction

-Graduate faculty in the History of Art Department may also be called upon to supervise advanced students in the preparation of their post-MA curriculum and eventual doctoral dissertation.
+Graduate faculty in the Kress Foundation Department of Art History may also be called upon to supervise advanced students in the preparation of their post-MA curriculum and eventual doctoral dissertation.
 Supervision of doctoral dissertations follows the same general guidelines for MA theses.
 However, given the longer and closer association of the professor and student over the course of the dissertation's preparation, the match of interests and the advisor's evaluation of a candidate's prospects assume even greater importance.

 B. Advising